Apple has responded to news that the HomePod smart speaker can damage some furniture, leaving a white ring where it was placed.

 MUKAI - February 15, 2018 at 4:37am

-Yea right lol just another lie like those times they told us they out old iPhones would perform bad once the battery started giving away.
+Yea right lol just another lie like those times they told us their old iPhones would perform bad once the battery started giving away.
 Sure Apple sure.

 MUKAI - February 15, 2018 at 4:38am